 Try the following for pre-workout snacks and/or meals:

-- Eat a slice of toast topped with cottage or goat cheese with avocado and tomato slices.
-You’ll be fueling up with Omega-3 fatty acids, fiber and protein without turning on the oven.
+1. Eat a slice of toast topped with cottage or goat cheese with avocado and tomato slices.
+You’ll be fueling up with Omega-3 fatty acids, fiber, and protein without turning on the oven.

 Post-Workout Food Options

-- To boost your intake of healthy fats, protein and leafy greens, try a heart-healthy salad with citrus fruit, such as oranges and grapefruit; avocado; and salmon topped with sliced almonds.
+2. To boost your intake of healthy fats, protein and leafy greens.
+Try a heart-healthy salad with citrus fruit, such as oranges and grapefruit, avocado, and salmon topped with sliced almonds.

-- Quinoa provides versatility and complements most other foods well.
-Try mixing together a tasty Mexican dish in one pan including these inexpensive, healthy ingredients: non-GMO corn, black beans, tomatoes and avocados.
+3. Quinoa provides versatility and complements most other foods well.
+Try mixing together a tasty Mexican dish in one pan including these inexpensive, healthy ingredients: non-GMO corn, black beans, tomatoes, and avocados.

-- For another simple all-in-one meal, combine sausage, sweet potatoes rich in Vitamin A, red onion and potatoes.
+4. For another simple all-in-one meal, combine sausage, sweet potatoes (which are rich in Vitamin A), and red onion.
 Roast them together for added flavor.

 You’re all set!
 Hit the grocery store to stock up on the goods.
 Then get to work and watch as your efforts pay off!